-As a health care provider, one of our main goals is ensuring members of our community receive the best possible medical care.
-Stroke ranks as number five for cause of death in Kentucky, according to the Centers for Disease Control and Prevention.
+As a health care provider, one of our main goals is to ensure members of our community receive the best possible medical care.
+Stroke ranks as the number five cause of death in Kentucky, according to the Centers for Disease Control and Prevention.
 With the high percentage of people with risk factors for stroke and heart disease in southeastern Kentucky, we are establishing a vascular surgery program at Saint Joseph London.

-These two arteries both split to form an internal and external artery and provide the main source of oxygen-rich blood to the brain.
-In order to constantly provide the brain with the blood it needs, these pathways must remain unobstructed.
+These two arteries both split to form internal and external arteries and provide the main source of oxygen-rich blood to the brain.
+In order to continuously provide the brain with the blood it needs, these pathways must remain unobstructed.
 When they become blocked by plaque buildup, it can lead to carotid artery disease, which is one of the primary causes of a transient ischemic attack (TIA) or a stroke.

-While some risk factors – such as family history and advanced age – can’t be controlled, others can be addressed through lifestyle changes, such as quitting smoking, maintaining a healthy weight, exercising more often and eating more healthfully.
+While some risk factors – such as family history and advanced age – can’t be controlled, others may be addressed through lifestyle changes, such as quitting smoking, maintaining a healthy weight, exercising more frequently and eating more healthily.

 It’s important to know the symptoms of TIAs and stroke and seek immediate medical attention if you or someone you know is experiencing those symptoms.